 I’m glad you asked, easy peasy is the answer.
 We take our dried lemon balm and strip the leaves off the stems (smells freaking awesome) and chop into smaller pieces.

-I normally grab the leaves off 1 or 2 stems and chop them with a knife and place into a tea infuser and pour almost boiling water over it.
+I normally grab the dried leaves off 1 or 2 stems and chop them with a knife and place into a tea infuser and pour almost boiling water over it.

 Apparently, some herbal teas lose a bit of their effectiveness if steeped in water that is too hot, I just boil the jug and leave it for 5 minutes or so to come down in temperature a bit then pour over.

-Let the lemon balm steep for 5-7 minutes to extract all the goodness out before drinking.
+Let the lemon balm leaves steep for 5-7 minutes to extract all the goodness out before drinking.
 By this time the temperature is just right (for me it is).

 Well, that’s it from me now and I’ll keep testing our newfound herbal tea and keep you posted.